Dalton (footballer, born 1990)

-Dalton Moreira Neto, usually known as Dalton (born February 5, 1990, in Rio de Janeiro), is a Brazilian football defender who currently plays for Bangu.
+Dalton Moreira Neto, usually known as Dalton (born 5 February 1990) is a Brazilian former footballer who played as a defender.

 Professional

 On 14 March 2011, Dalton signed a one-year loan deal with Paranaense.

 He later moved to Club Universitario de Deportes in Peruvian Primera Division.

 In February 2016, Dalton signed with Fort Lauderdale Strikers of the North American Soccer League.

+On 1 May 2018, Dalton retired from professional football.